MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md

 ## Introduction
 The Advanced diagnostics Health check executes tests to verify that the Global Secure Access client is working correctly and that its components are running.

-## Verify the health of the Global Secure Access client
+## Run the health check
-To run the client health check:
+To run a health check for the Global Secure Access client:
 1. Right-click the Global Secure Access client system tray icon and select **Advanced Diagnostics**.
 1. A User Account Control dialog box opens.
-Select **Yes** to allow the client app to make changes to your device.
+Select **Yes** to allow the client application to make changes to your device.
 1. In the **Global Secure Access Client - Advanced diagnostics** dialog box, select the **Health check** tab.
-Switching tabs runs the health tests.
+Switching tabs runs the health check.

-## Resolution process
+### Resolution process
-Most of the tests depend on one another.
-If there are failed tests:
+Most of the Health check tests depend on one another.
+If tests fail:
-1. Resolve the first failed test that failed and then
+1. Resolve the first failed test.
 1. Select **Refresh** to view the updated test status.
-1. Repeat until you have resolved all failed tests. image.png
+1. Repeat until you have resolved all failed tests.

+### Check the Event Viewer
-As part of the troubleshooting process, it can be useful to review the event log for the Global Secure Access client.
-The event log contains valuable events regarding errors and their cause. image.png
+As part of the troubleshooting process, it can be useful to check the Event Viewer for the Global Secure Access client.
+The log contains valuable events regarding errors and their cause.
+1. Navigate to **Control Panel** > **System and Security** > **Windows Tools**.
+1. Launch **Event Viewer**.
+1. Navigate to **Applications and Services Logs** > **Microsoft** > **Windows** > **Clobal Secure Access Client**.
+1. Select **Operational**.

 ## Health check tests
 The following checks verify the health of the Global Secure Access client.

 ### Device is Microsoft Entra joined
 The Windows client authenticates the user and the device to Global Secure Access services.
 The device authentication (based on device token) requires that the device is either Microsoft Entra joined or Microsoft Entra hybrid joined.
 Microsoft Entra registered devices are currently not supported.
-To check the status of your device, run the following command in an elevated cmd : dsregcmd.exe /status image.png
+To check the status of your device, run the following command in an elevated cmd : `dsregcmd.exe /status`.

-To join your device to a Microsoft Entra tenant, follow this article
+To join your device to a Microsoft Entra tenant, see [Join your Windows machine to Azure Active Directory](https://identitydivision.visualstudio.com/IdentityWiki/_wiki/wikis/IdentityWiki.wiki/44817/Join-your-windows-machine-to-AAD).

 ### Can Connect to the internet
 Indicates whether the device is connected to the Internet or not.
 An Internet connection is obligatory to connect to Global Secure Access.